 A clear diagnosis and definitive picture of what’s going on is critical for proper treatment.
-And it’s a great tool to show you exactly what we’re treating and why.
+Diagnostic imaging is a great tool to present an image of exactly what we’re treating and why.
 This process can seem confusing and intimidating – our job is to simplify and take action.

 To view CCK diagnostic imaging instructions for specific scans please click here.

 Imaging provides a non-invasive and painless way of visualizing tissues and organs in the body so that abnormalities can be identified.
 There are many different techniques for generating images.
 Some techniques utilized for detecting or diagnosing cancer include: